eillanrt/iksi/README.md

 Will redirect to the corresponding original URL if it is a valid `short url`.
 Otherwise it will respond with `404`

+## `POST  /shorten`

-### The following code demonstrates how to send POST request to the server
+The following code demonstrates how to send POST request to the server

 ```js
 async function getShortURL(longURL) {